 The chess analogy has application to business normally, and it is applicable especially well to business marketing too.

 MTSI has designed its corporate strategies in such a way how a game of chess is played.
 MTSI also provides ERP solutions that can help businesses move advantageously like chess pieces.
-These ERP solutions include Sage MAS 90, Sage MAS 200 and Sage MAS 500.
+These ERP solutions include Sage MAS 90 and Sage MAS 200.
 They are designed to make businesses become more efficient, effective and productive.

 Have your free needs analysis now at MTSI!